garutilorenzo/garutilorenzo.github.io/docs/_posts/2022-08-22-ansible-collection-elk.md

 ![elk-login]({{ site.baseurl }}/images/elk-login.png)

 The password is the default bootstrap password *changeme*.
-You can customize this variable in the elasticsearch role, you have to modify the *elasticsearch_bootstrap_password* variable. **Remember** also to set the correct value for the *elasticsearch_password* variable in the beats module.
+You can customize this variable in the elasticsearch role, you have to modify the *elasticsearch_bootstrap_password* variable. **Remember** to set in the vars.yml file the same value form *elasticsearch_password* and *elasticsearch_bootstrap_password*.

 This is the default Kibana dashboard: